Rupert28/WeatherFlow/README.txt

 == Upgrade Notice ==

 = 1.1.0 =
+* First release on the WP Plugin Directory!
 * Added options for choosing what data is displayed on the plugin.
 * Added settings link to WP Plugins page.
 * Added options for changing colours of the plugin.
 * Moved admin settings to a seperate file.
+* Tweaked responsiveness

 = 1.0.1 =
-Stripped Owl Carousel JS for WP plugin directory acceptance criteria.
+* Stripped Owl Carousel JS for WP plugin directory acceptance criteria.

 = 1.0.0 =
-Initial release of WeatherFlow.
+* Initial release of WeatherFlow.

 == License ==

 This plugin is licensed under the GPLv2 or later.
-See the LICENSE file for more information.

 == Acknowledgments ==